 In March 2014, the Company sold 4,553,415 shares of restricted common stock to the founders of the Company ("recipients"), for \$0.0004 per share, for total proceeds of \$1,950.
 In April 2014, based upon anti-dilution provisions granted to the recipients, an additional 867,314 shares of restricted common stock were sold to the same recipients, after which the anti-dilution provisions were terminated.
 The restricted common stock vested 25% upon issuance, and the remaining 75% vests ratably over four years, during which time the Company has the right to repurchase the unvested shares held by a recipient if the relationship between such recipient and the Company ceases.
 If the relationship terminates, the Company has 90 days to repurchase unvested shares at \$0.0004 per share.
 Such shares are not accounted for as outstanding until they vest.
-There were 2,456,227 shares of restricted common stock outstanding as of March 31, 2015.
+As of June 30, 2015, 2,710,315 shares of restricted common stock had vested and are accounted for as outstanding common stock.
 Unvested restricted common stock awards to non-employees are re-measured at each vest date and each financial reporting date.